- 09 Nov 2007

 Recognizing the New: A Multi-Agent Model of Analogy in Strategic Decision-Making

-Executive Summary — Firms must discover and pursue viable strategic positions particularly during times of change, in the early phases of a new industry, or after a discontinuity of some sort.
+Overview — Firms must discover and pursue viable strategic positions particularly during times of change, in the early phases of a new industry, or after a discontinuity of some sort.
 At these times, the context of choice is typically hard to interpret: Among other reasons, knowledge of cause-and-effect relationships is unavailable or difficult to obtain, the nature of industry participants is ambiguous, and opportunities are ill-defined.
 What underlies the intelligence of strategic choice in these settings?
 This paper argues that recognition is essential to such choices for both individuals and groups.
 Recognition refers to a class of cognitive processes through which a problem or situation is interpreted associatively in terms of something that has been experienced before.
 The paper models recognition processes in groups of decision-makers and shows how a few select group-level characteristics might improve recognition outcomes.
 Key concepts include:

 - The study presents a model that plausibly captures the recognition processes in groups of decision-makers.
 The model offers a useful guide to a better understanding of the cognitive reality of strategic choice.